A class of functional identities associated to curves over finite fields: Introduction

+A weak version of Theorem \ref{C} (Theorem \ref{functional identity weak}, without the explicit constant $\rho_I$) is proven in Section \ref{section zeta functions}, while the strong version is contained in Section \ref{section duality}, where we also explore some aspects of the dual nature of special functions and zeta functions.

+The structure of the rest of the paper is as follows.
 In Section \ref{section topology} we describe a functorial way of assigning a compact topology to the $\K$-points of a proper $\F_q$-scheme $Y$.
 We then discuss some results about divisors of curves in finite characteristic from \cite{Milne}, and deduce a homeomorphism between certain spaces of rational functions and the spaces of their divisors; this allows us to prove statements about the convergence of the former by looking at the latter.
-Green and Papanikolas had already conjectured that the Jacobian variety and the divisor of $V$ would play a role in the generalization of \cite{Green}[Thm.
+Green and Papanikolas had already conjectured that the Jacobian variety and the Drinfeld divisor $V$ would play a role in the generalization of \cite{Green}[Thm.
 7.1], and in Section \ref{section topology} and Section \ref{Frobenius and divisors} we explain concretely how they are used.

-Finally, in Section \ref{Dedekind zeta}, we generalize another theorem of Green and Papanikolas about Dedekind-like zeta functions (\cite[Thm.
-7.3]{Green}), which, in the notation of Section \ref{Dedekind zeta}, are defined as: